Open-Gea/Backend-Open-Gea/README.md

 ## Origin in YvY

-n this project, you will see the word YvY many times.
+In this project, you will see the word YvY many times.
 YvY means Earth in Guaraní, just like Gea in ancient Greek.
 YvY is the original, non-open source project from which Gea is inspired.

 ## Types of Users